Use these 100 Items to Use to Count to 100 with estimation jar ideas and 100th day of school activities!

 Emily’s First 100 Days of School – my daughter and I just LOVED this book!
 It’s a huge learning resource covering numbers, letters and so many of the things that kids learn during those first few months of school.
 A must read (and a longer book that can be shared over a number of story time sessions).

-Counting & Estimation Jar Ideas
+Counting to 100 & Estimation Jar Ideas

 One popular idea is to introduce a 100’s Jar.
 Similar to an estimation jar in many classrooms, a 100’s Jar holds one-hundred pieces of the same item.